 Monetary policy strategy

 The Maastricht Treaty stipulates that the primary objective of the monetary policy conducted by the ECB Governing Council is maintaining price stability.
-The Governing Council has defined a strategy which comprises a quantified definition of price stability and two pillars: an economic analysis and a monetary analysis.
+The Governing Council has defined a strategy which comprises a quantified definition of price stability.
+Monetary policy deliberations are based on an integrated analytical framework which comprises two analyses: economic analysis and monetary and financial analysis.

 The primary objective of monetary policy

 The Maastricht Treaty confers on the Eurosystem the responsibility of maintaining price stability in the euro area.
 Indeed, the signatory Member States are convinced that a monetary policy which safeguards the internal value of the currency is the best way of encouraging an improvement in the economic prospects and a rise in the standard of living.
 In the past, deflation and inflation have proved to be damaging: they destroy the information contained within the price system, have an unseen effect on the value of contracts and savings, generate increased uncertainty and therefore hamper the efficient allocation of resources, investment and growth.